ogmini/Notepad-State-Library/DFIR Review - Is that Windows Notepad Window really empty.md

 - Window position

 Integrity of the file is validated with CRC32 calculated and stored for the preceding bytes.

+I've created a [Notepad-WindowState.bt](https://www.sweetscape.com/010editor/repository/templates/file_info.php?file=Notepad-WindowState.bt&type=0&sort=) for 010 Editor and a [Notepad-WindowState.hexpat](/PatternFiles/Windowstate/Notepad-WindowState.hexpat) for ImHex to assist in examining these files.

 #### File Format
 |Name|Type|Notes|